From Encyclopedia of Camps and Ghettos, 1933–1945

 A German garrison of 100 people and 30 local policemen was based in Lenin to protect the town.
 The Soviet “Kalinin” partisan unit planned an attack on the garrison, assisted by two neighboring units (in total about 150 people).
 The Jewish fighter Boris Ginsburg was the liaison between the partisan units.
 On September 12, 1942, the German garrison was suddenly attacked and the partisans inflicted heavy losses, apparently killing 3 German officers (including commandant Grossman), 14 soldiers and 13 policemen.
 The ghetto quarter was burned down.
 The remaining Jews fled to the woods with the partisans.
 Among them were the shoemaker “Leizer der Shuster” and his wife and daughter; the tailor Mordechai Kravetz; Fanya Lazebnik; the Slutzky family; and the Rabinovich family.
 In the unit named “Kotovsky,” within the Pinsk Soviet partisan formations, some of the escapees worked as tailors.
 Fanya Lazebnik joined the Molotov partisan unit and after recovering her camera during a second raid on Lenin also documented her life in the partisans.
 Fanya Lazebnik migrated to Canada after the war and also published a memoir of her experiences.

-Leonid Smilovitsky and Martin Dean, from The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, 1933-1945 (Center for Advanced Holocaust Studies, United States Holocaust Memorial Museum, publication forthcoming).
-For more information about the encyclopedia project, please see the related link below.
+Leonid Smilovitsky and Martin Dean, from Encyclopedia of Camps and Ghettos, 1933–1945 (Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, United States Holocaust Memorial Museum).

 Further reading on Lenin